We had originally planned to cycle round the Zuider Zee (Iijselmeer)

 with the inevitable bratkartoffeln, followed by ice cream and

 strawberries.
-Other highlights of the town were an old church
+Other highlights in the town were an old church

 turned into an